Emericen/OpenOS/README.md

     user@ubuntu:~$ sudo ./setup.sh
     ```

-4. Go to power button on top right and logout.
-When logging back in and entering password, select the gear icon on bottom right and switch to `Ubuntu on Xorg`.
+4. Logout of the OS and log back in.
+When entering password, select the gear icon on bottom right and switch to `Ubuntu on Xorg`.
 5. Log back in, right click anywhere, and go to `Display Settings`.
 Change resolution to `1280x720`.